alexivkin/forkrefresh/README.md

 1. Install NodeJS 10.5+
 2. Clone this repository
 3. Run `npm install`
-4. Register the app with the OAuth provider (see "configuring authentication")
+4. Register the app with the OAuth provider (see the "configuring authentication" section below)
 5. Now run it as `node server.js`

 ## Configuring authentication